 Just as some other big players in the industry, Adobe Stock added artificial intelligence to their search engine last year.
 Complete with a reverse image search tool, this new and improved search bar delivers more accurate results in less time, including great image suggestions.

 The tool also includes additional parameters like “Undiscovered” that shows you assets no other designer has used yet, and advanced filters like colour and depth of field.

 How do You Download Images from Adobe Stock?

 It couldn't be easier!
 Here's a little step-by-step guide to help you out:

 - Log in to your Creative Cloud account

-- Open your favourite design app
+- Open your favorite design app like Photoshop CC

 - Go to “Library” feature and run a search in the Adobe Stock search bar

 - Select any image you want to open the watermarked preview in your design layout